Skip navigation

 Department: Humanities

-I am a researcher in modern and contemporary literature, engaging with Neo-Victorianism and Irish Studies.
+I am a researcher in modern and contemporary literature, specifically Neo-Victorianism and Irish Studies.
 My first monograph was Envisioning Ireland: Occult Nationalism in the Work of W. B. Yeats (2009), followed by a second, co-written book (with John Strachan), entitled Advertising, Literature and Print Culture in Ireland, 1891-1922 (2012).

 I have additional research interests in subcultures, the graphic novel, and gender, and this informed my third book, Steampunk: Gender, Subculture and the Neo-Victorian (2019), which is one of the first monographs on this topic in literature.
 I am also interested in the ways Neo-Victorianism functions as part of the (post)colonial encounter, with especial reference to Ireland.